 Approval.
-For CDOT construction projects, CDOT will approve the UP in B2GNow if CDOT determines the bidder has demonstrated Good Faith Efforts to meet the Contract Goal.
-For local agency projects, CDOT will issue to the bidder, with a copy to the LPA, CDOT Form 1417 Approved DBE Participation Plan if it determines that the bidder has demonstrated Good Faith Efforts to meet the Contract Goal.
+Upon a determination that the apparent low responsible bidder has demonstrated Good Faith Efforts to meet the Contract Goal, the apparent low responsible bidder will be issued CDOT Form 1417, Approved DBE Participation Plan, or an approved UP in B2GNow (for CDOT advertised projects), documenting the approved Commitments on the Contract.

 Commitment Modifications.
-The Contractor shall fulfill its Commitments unless the Contractor obtains CDOT’s written consent for Termination, Reduction, or Substitution.
-Unless CDOT grants such consent, the Contractor will not be entitled to payment for the work or materials pertaining to an unapproved Termination, Reduction, or Substitution.
+The Contractor shall fulfill its Commitments unless the Contractor obtains approval for Termination, Reduction, or Substitution.
+Unless approved, the Contractor will not be entitled to payment for the work or materials pertaining to an unapproved Termination, Reduction, or Substitution.
 During the performance of the Contract, the Contractor shall use Form 1420, DBE Participation Plan Modification Request to communicate all requests for Termination, Reduction, and/or Substitution.
-One Form 1420 may include multiple Commitment modification requests and must be submitted at the time of the occurrence or, if that is not possible, within a reasonable time of the occurrence requiring Termination, Reduction, and/or Substitution.
-Failure by the Contractor to carry out the requirements of this section is a material breach of the Contract and may result in the termination of the Contract by CDOT or by the LPA, or other established remedies.
+One Form 1420 may include multiple Commitment modification requests and must be submitted to CDOT at the time of the occurrence or, if that is not possible, within a reasonable time of the occurrence requiring Termination, Reduction, and/or Substitution.
+Failure by the Contractor to carry out the requirements of this section is a material breach of the Contract and may result in the termination of the Contract or other established remedies.

 Good Cause Requirement.
-CDOT cannot approve a Termination, Reduction, and/or Substitution unless the Contractor has Good Cause to modify the Commitment.
+Termination, Reduction, and/or Substitution will not be approved unless the Contractor has Good Cause to modify the Commitment.
 Good Cause includes, but is not limited to:

 the DBE fails or refuses to execute a written contract;